TriumphCoding/Adelphia/Design/SourceBook05.md

 1. Increase the **Might** of the master weapon by 10% of your **Level**.
 1. Increase the **Critical** of the master weapon by 50% of your **Level**.

+**Provoke**: Leaving Tiles within range 1/1/1-2 of your character cost enemies an additional 1/2/2 points of movement.

+**Pass**: You may move through locations occupied by enemies.

 *ToDo: Add more skills, math out weapon mastery vs other skills, Add in %chance skills.*

 ## Gaining Weapons